-DUE: on or before 8/12 (30%)
+DUE: on or before 7/12 (30%)

 While the concept of vocation originated in Christian traditions, it is now commonplace across cultures.
-In religious and spiritual traditions, it might refer to a calling one has to pursue a certain kind of work, or a particular understanding of work as purposeful, or ordained by God.
-The first task of this assignment will be to articulate your understanding of vocation within your own particular religious tradition (see resources listed below, and placed on course reserve to help you with this task - successful papers will explicitly engage relevant sources from this list to craft their definition).
+In religious and spiritual traditions, it might refer to a calling one has to pursue a certain kind of work, or a particular understanding of work as purposeful, or ordained by God, or the pursuit of right livelihood.
+The first task of this assignment will be to articulate your understanding of vocation within your own particular spiritual/religious tradition (see resources listed below, and placed on course reserve to help you with this task - successful papers will explicitly engage relevant sources from this list to craft their definition).